Emails and orders and returns, oh my!

 But even if you provide phone support for your products, you can’t answer calls 24/7.

 Even entrepreneurs have to sleep, and voicemail is not an adequate replacement for a real person.
-Around 72% of people will hang up instead of leaving a voicemail.
+According to easybee, 72% of people will hang up instead of leaving a voicemail.

 (As an aside, if a customer calls you during business hours and gets a voicemail or an answering machine, you should not be in business.
 There’s no excuse for this. either have calls forwarded to your cell phone or hire an answering service.)